 - Walk past the exits that lead to the bus and taxi platforms

-(keeping them on your left), and continue walking
+(keeping them on your right), and continue walking

 through the shopping area, in the same direction